-In addition to the personal effects and consumables allowances, travellers are allowed new or used goods in accompanied baggage to the value of R5 000.
+In addition to the personal effects and consumable goods allowances, travellers are allowed new or used goods in accompanied baggage to the value of R5 000 (or R25 000 if arriving from Botswana, Lesotho, Namibia or Swaziland).
 This allowance is only valid once per person during a 30-day period and does not apply to goods imported by persons returning after an absence of less than 48 hours.

-Crew members (including the master or the pilot) are only entitled to a dutyfree allowance on a value not exceeding R700.
+Crew members (including the master or the pilot) are only entitled to a duty-free allowance on a value not exceeding R700.
 Consumable goods as mentioned above are excluded from this entitlement.